Welcome to an Evening of Jazz and Cabaret 2022

 An Evening of Jazz & Cabaret continues to thank support from Allens Pianos, Barkers Print, Posterity IT and TPDS Creative.

 I am very grateful for the multitude of artists who have performed at the Norwich Playhouse each September since the first show in 2003.
 Many have returned again and again, always without receiving any fees – and to the right is the roll of honour!

 Chris Bailey tragically lost his mum to breast cancer when he was just 13 years old.
 She was 35 at the time.
 Heartbreakingly, his sister was later diagnosed with breast cancer too.
 As she was preparing for surgery in 1998, Chris decided to do something to support her – and honour their mum – by hosting a small fundraising barbecue at her home.

 They raised £800 at the barbecue and, spurred on to reach the magical £1,000 mark, they decided to follow it up with a charity ball.
-Since that day the fundraising events have continued in earnest and Chris has raised over £65,000 for Breast Cancer Now and £5,000 for Keeping Abreast.
+Since that day the fundraising events have continued in earnest and Chris has raised £72,000 for Breast Cancer Now and £19,000 for Keeping Abreast.

 “Without Chris’ inspirational support, and the support of all our brilliant fundraisers, we wouldn’t be able to continue the vital research that we do here.
 Together we can hopefully create a world free from breast cancer.”

-Chris says, “Each event is special and it gives me great joy when I forward a cheque to either Breast Cancer Now or Keeping Abreast.
-Each donation is in memory to a wonderful woman who passed away over 40 years ago.”
+Chris says, “Each event is special and it gives me great joy when I forward the proceeds to Breast Cancer Now and Keeping Abreast.
+Each donation is in memory of a wonderful woman who passed away 48 years ago.”